 This completely new approach to privatizing the SBP or pension protection has become available in recent years; however, the majority of financial experts and professionals are still very unaware of this solution and the game-changing benefits it brings to solving the military pension and SBP cost problem.
 Modern life insurance can provide the death benefit protection of a term policy while also producing an annuity stream much like the SBP; to be more accurate, it can provide an annuity stream much like the pension, because you can use it while the veteran is still alive!
 It also costs less than the fees involved in typical 401k, mutual funds, or other retirement plans that come along with money managers all taking a cut of the investment, regardless of the plan’s performance.

-Getting Out of the Whole Life Insurance for Veterans Trap
+Replacing Whole Life Insurance for Veterans

 A 1035 exchange is a provision in the tax code which allows you, as a policyholder, to transfer funds from a life insurance, endowment or annuity to a new policy without having to pay taxes.
 When working with clients who already have an old-fashioned whole life insurance policy, we take a three-pronged approach.